Ferry Terminal & Transit Parking

 The Harbor Bay Ferry Route offers direct weekday commute service to San Francisco (see the schedule).
 Find bus and bicycle information on the Get Around Alameda page.

 Auto parking: The ferry terminal parking lot holds 250 cars.
-Parking is free, but paid parking is coming in the future.
-There is no overnight parking.
+Parking is currently free, though the City is planning to launch paid parking in early 2025.
 Nearby neighborhood streets are part of a preferential parking permit zone, with time limits for those without permits.
 Look for signs with posted time limits.

 Restrooms: Restrooms are available at the terminal (with limited hours) and on ferries.